 This ever-popular fruit is a good way to build your child's immunity and strength and helps reduce the risk of wheezing, asthma and eczema in your child as he grows.
 They are also rich in vitamins A, E and D, as well as zinc.

 Bananas are by far one of the best fruits to eat during pregnancy because they are a great source of essential nutrients like folate, vitamin C, B6, potassium and magnesium.
-Folate is an important nutrient during pregnancy and helps prevent anaemia in for the pregnant mum.
+Folate is an important nutrient during pregnancy and helps prevent anaemia in pregnant mums.
 Vitamin B6 helps balance your sodium levels.
 Magnesium ensures a healthy fluid balance in your body, which can reduce nausea and vomiting during pregnancy.

 These fruits are an excellent source of vitamins A and C. In fact, just 1 cup of chopped mangoes will fulfil 100% of your daily recommended intake of vitamin C and over 30% of your daily recommended intake of vitamin A.

 These rich, creamy fruits are a great source of vitamins B, C, E, and K, monounsaturated fatty acids, potassium, choline and copper during pregnancy.
-The healthy fats found in avocado prevent neural tube defects and boost the development of your little one's skin and brain tissues.
+The healthy fats found in avocado prevent neural tube defects and boost the development of your child's skin and brain tissues.
 Choline is crucial for your child's brain and nerve development; in fact, a lack of choline can lead to them having memory issues later on.

-Watermelons are a source of vitamin A, C, and B6, along with magnesium and potassium.
+Watermelons are a source of vitamins A, C, and B6, along with magnesium and potassium.
 They're also rich in fibre, which aids in bowel movements and reduces constipation.
 Eating watermelon during the last trimester of your pregnancy can be a way to relieve muscle cramps, heartburn, and swelling in hands and feet (oedema).

 Grapes provide you with a good amount of vitamin C and vitamin K, folate, fibre, organic acids, pectin and immune-boosting antioxidants that can help prevent infections.